 Which Wi-Fi band should you use?

 The choice is highly dependent on the purpose of the band to you.
 The need for faster speeds makes 5 GHz a better choice than 2.4 GHz.
 If the wireless range is more important to you, 2.4 GHz is the better choice.
-If you have a lot of devices that use 2.4 GHz and you are experiencing interference or connectivity issues, then 5 GHz is the option.
+If you have a lot of devices that use 2.4 GHz and you are experiencing interference or connectivity issues, then you better switch to the 5 GHz band.

-How do personal devices connect to the Wi-Fi bands?
+How do personal devices connect to different Wi-Fi bands?

 Read About: Wi-Fi range extenders, repeaters and boosters